algolia/generative-relevance/README.md

 ## Prerequisites

 - Node.js 22+
-- Anthropic account with API Key
+- Anthropic account with API Key (for Claude models)
+- OpenAI account with API Key (for OpenAI models like o3-mini)

 ## Installation